danteairdharris/BoxOfficeDS/README.md

 * The dataset is split into train and test sets with 20% of the data reserved for testing and 80% for training.
 * A grid search was used to find the optimal parameter set for the Random Forest Regression.
 * The model determined the RF regression performed better with a MAE of ~ $45 Million

+## Productionization
+Used Streamlit to quickly and cleanly deploy the model for use [Here](https://box-office-predictive-model.herokuapp.com/).